 Note: When Fortify Static Code Analyzer performs a task that requires a license, Fortify Static Code Analyzer will attempt to acquire a LIM lease from the license pool.
 If Fortify Static Code Analyzer fails to acquire a license due to a communication issue with the LIM server, it will use the Fortify license file.
-To change this behavior, use the com.fortify.sca.lim.WaitForInitialLicense in the fortify-sca.properties file (see "fortify-sca.properties" on page 186).
+To change this behavior, use the com.fortify.sca.lim.WaitForInitialLicense in the fortify-sca.properties file (see "LIM Properties" on page 196).